eldipa/book-of-gehn/posts/matasano/2018-07-03-CBC-Bitflipping.md

 ...     return enc_cbc(msg, cfg.key, cfg.iv)
 ```

+That function leaves in a server but the adversary (us) is
+*free to inject* almost any data as the `"userdata"` field.

-Now imagine this quite-dumb role check function that process the
+Now imagine this quite-dumb role-check function that process the
-previous ciphertext: if one of the fields is ``admin=true``
+user's data: if one of the fields is ``admin=true``
 the user will be considered an Administrator:

 ```python